bwks/sherpa-docs/docs/nodes/cisco/cisco-ise.md

 ## Notes

-- Approximate time for the system to boot, and for ZTP to finish: `8 minutes`
+- Approximate time for the system to be ready: `80 minutes`